Atharva-Shakargayen/Intellimail---Automated-Email-summarizer-and-reply-generator/README.md

 In this project we use GMAIL API for fetching emails automatically.
 Then we use
-1. BERT for Sentiment Analysis
+1. ROBERTa for Sentiment Analysis
 2. BART for Summarization
 3. Flan T5 for reply generation.